Radio Killer

-Radio Killer was a Romanian dance/pop and eurodance music group.
+Radio Killer was a Romanian dance-pop and Eurodance music group.
 Their debut single was released in 2009 and is called "Voila".
 It was the most broadcast song in Romania and Russia of that year.
-The name "Radio Killer" comes from the fact that "radio killer" means "hit" in US slang; Radio Killer plans for all its songs to be hits.
+The name "Radio Killer" comes from the fact that "radio killer" means "hit" in US slang; Radio Killer intended all its songs to be hits.

 They have had songs chart in countries including Germany, Italy, Spain, England, France, Russia, Slovenia, Greece, and Switzerland and even got a first place in the UK charts and won an award for "Best New Act" in the 2010 Romanian Music Awards.
-Their single "Calling You" was the first song by a Romanian DJ project to be in the BBC Radio One playlist.
+Their single "Calling You" was the first song by a Romanian DJ project to be in the BBC Radio 1 playlist.
 Their song "Is It Love Out There" is the official anthem for the Liberty Parade, the biggest street dance event in Romania.

+Paul Damixie (born on 12 September, 1988), the group's DJ, has won the Remix Award in Miami for his remix of Adele's "Hello" in March 2016.